CrossTheRoadElec/Phoenix5-Examples-LabVIEW/CANifier Demo/README.md

 # Troubleshoot
 ### CANifier or Gamepad not recognized?
 This may be due to having mismatched device ID's to the software.
 Users have two options.
-They may change the device ID to match the software or provide the correct device ID within bgin.vi.
+They may change the device ID to match the software or provide the correct device ID within begin.vi.

+#### In the image below, CANifier is being constructed with device ID of 0
 ![alt text][code 6]